 - Cooking Class 3: After breakfast, head into the kitchen and start your third hands-on cooking class.
 Our Chefs prepare their family’s traditional recipes using their professionally acquired skills to serve you the best recipes of the Amalfi Coast.
 Start with fresh seasonal eggplant or a grilled pumpkin appetizer drizzled with first-pressed, extra virgin olive oil, or Positano-style pasta sautéed with seafood and baby shrimp in fresh tomato sauce, or oven-baked sea bass dressed with potato, capers, olives and tomatoes.
 Everyone eats the foods prepared in class, and toasts with a glass of white or red.
 End with a sweet dessert.

 - After your class, stroll to the Fornillo Beach to Da Fernando’s write in your travel journal and capture the enchanting panoramic view.
-Meet Guido, Marco, Nando & maybe Mamma Celeste (when she is not at her B&B and in the kitchen).
+Meet Guido, Marco and Nando.
 The family-owned beach bar & café is a Positano landmark, and its food and beachside drinks are amazing.

-- The boys, Mamma Celeste’s grandsons, cook, serve and host this fabulous beachfront café bar.
-Mamma Celeste is our own Renaissance Woman.
-Stay until the sun goes down for the best white wine and peach sunset drink with a little music too!
+- Enjoy the day at this fabulous beachfront café bar.
+Stay until the sun goes down for the best white wine and peach sunset drink with a little music too.